datareel/datareel/cluster_manager/README.txt

 2-way file replication:
 ----------------------
-The DRCM distributions includes several utilities to synchronize file systems between a primary and secondary cluster node.
+The DRCM distributions include several utilities to synchronize file systems between a primary and secondary cluster node.
 This is typically used when a primary node is acting as a NFS server for other servers and/or workstations.
 Or for primary nodes replicating database